elastic/elasticsearch-docker/README.md

 ### Security note

-Note that [x-pack](https://www.elastic.co/guide/en/x-pack/current/index.html) is preinstalled in this image.
+Note that [X-Pack](https://www.elastic.co/guide/en/x-pack/current/index.html) is preinstalled in this image.
-Please take a few minutes to familiarize yourself with the [x-pack security](https://www.elastic.co/guide/en/x-pack/current/security-getting-started.html) and how to change default passwords.
+Please take a few minutes to familiarize yourself with the [X-Pack security](https://www.elastic.co/guide/en/x-pack/current/security-getting-started.html) and how to change default passwords.
 The default password for the `elastic` user is `changeme`.

 ###### Inspect status of cluster: